Actors Studio: Graduate drama school

 From September 1994 through May 2005, the Studio collaborated with The New School in the education of master's-level theatre students at the Actors Studio Drama School (ASDS).
 After ending its contract with The New School, the Actors Studio established The Actors Studio Drama School at Pace University in 2006.

+Lifetime members

+Some of the more well-known Lifetime Members of the Actors Studio are (as of July 24, 2023):